 If you’ve got solid buyer personas, you’ll know which type of content your target audience want.
 You don’t want to create content that’s never gonna be consumed.
 Go straight to the horse’s mouth and ask your customers which type of content they prefer to consume.
 That could be anything from:

 - Blog posts

 If 50% of your audience like video, 30% like blog posts and 20% like case studies, you’ve got a proportion of where your time and resource should be used.

-Decide on a publishing schedule for your B2B content marketing strategy:
+Decide on a publishing schedule:

 Next up, you’ll need to decide on a publishing schedule based on the capabilities and objectives you decided on earlier.

 Why?
 Because you need to be consistent.
 Publishing on a schedule, rather than willy-nilly, lets you build a loyal army of fans.
 They’ll circle back to your site when a new piece of content is expected.
 Don’t sacrifice quality.

 More and more, your customers are facing a barrage of daily content.
 Over 2 million blog posts are published each day, so it’s important that your content demonstrates value—even if you’re not publishing every week.

 You already understand your customers and buyer personas, so take a look at your Google Analytics data and find out:

 - The time/day people are most likely to visit (using the ‘Hourly’ filter)